-Coloratura soprano Alexandra Flood made her professional European debut in June 2014 as a young artist at the Salzburg Festival, where she sang the roles of Blonde in Mozart’s Die Entführung aus dem Serail für Kinder, Modistin in Strauss’ Der Rosenkavalier with the Vienna Philharmonic, and Clorinda in Rossini’s La Cenerentola für Kinder.
+Lyric coloratura soprano Alexandra Flood made her professional debut in 2014 as a young artist at the Salzburg Festival in the roles of Blonde in Mozart’s Die Entführung aus dem Serail für Kinder, Modistin in Strauss’ Der Rosenkavalier directed by Harry Kupfer with the Vienna Philharmonic and maestro Franz Welser-Möst, and Clorinda in Rossini’s La Cenerentola für Kinder.
 Since then, Alexandra has graced opera and concert stages in leading roles the world over.

-Alexandra was thrilled to perform as a featured soloist with Southern Cross Soloists in The Nightingale, a chamber music recital at the Queensland Performing Arts Center in November last year.
+Alexandra was thrilled to perform as a featured soloist with Southern Cross Soloists in The Nightingale, a chamber music recital at the Queensland Performing Arts Center in November 2018.
 Alexandra then joined Guy Noble and the Adelaide Symphony Orchestra for a Christmas Gala Concert in Adelaide.

 Alexandra is generously supported by the siaa-Foundation.

 Due to the Coronavirus, many future performances have been cancelled or postponed.
 Updated will be posted as soon as they are available.